-The New York State Division of Criminal Justice Services (DCJS) is responsible for the administration of the state's Sex Offender Registry, which was created by the state's Sex Offender Registration Act (SORA).
+The New York State Division of Criminal Justice Services is responsible for the administration of the state's Sex Offender Registry, which was created by the state's Sex Offender Registration Act (SORA).
 Registry staff have a variety of responsibilities, including but not limited to:

-- Adding newly registered sex offenders to the Registry; - Mailing annual verification letters to all registered offenders; those letters require offenders to verify all information they are required to report by law and notify the Registry of any changes; - Updating existing Registry records when changes are submitted by offenders as required by law; - Checking residence addresses reported by offenders against U.S. Postal Service records prior to updating the Registry to ensure the address provided to the Registry is in fact a valid mailing address; - Notifying police departments and sheriffs' offices whenever registered offenders notify the Registry that they have moved; - Supporting local, county, state and federal law enforcement and criminal justice agencies, which are responsible for ensuring that registered offenders comply with requirements under the law and for deciding to bring criminal charges against offenders who fail to comply; and - Providing information about registered sex offenders to the public, employers and volunteer organizations.
+- Adding newly registered sex offenders to the Registry; - Mailing annual verification letters to all registered offenders; those letters require offenders to verify all information they are required to report by law and notify the Registry of any changes; - Updating existing Registry records when changes are submitted by offenders as required by law; - Verifying all residence addresses reported by offenders with the U.S. Postal Service prior to updating the Registry; - Notifying police departments and sheriffs' offices whenever registered offenders move to, or from, their area of jurisdiction; - Supporting local, county, state and federal law enforcement and criminal justice agencies, which are responsible for ensuring that registered offenders comply with requirements under the law and for deciding to bring criminal charges against offenders who fail to comply; and - Providing information about registered sex offenders to the public, employers and volunteer organizations.